Tech leaders condemn Trump's immigrant ban

 He called on people to "not demonize Trump voters," but urged leaders in the community to publicly denounce Trump's actions "at a minimum."
 And, he said, "employees should push their companies to figure out what actions they can take."

-Executives form LinkedIn, Yelp, Foursquare and Salesforce lambasted Trump's decision via Twitter on Saturday.
+Executives from LinkedIn, Yelp, Foursquare and Salesforce lambasted Trump's decision via Twitter on Saturday.

 The ban sparked fear among Muslims in the industry.